The working schedule for this position is Tuesday-Saturday with Sunday and Monday off. The hours negotiable but will preferably be 9AM-5:30 PM.

 The space you'll work in?
 Animal Care Centers of NYC has recently opened a 50,000 square foot shelter in Ridgewood Queens that boasts this 4,000 sq foot hospital with a large surgical suite, dental suite with x-rays, ultrasound, in-house lab and radiology capabilities.
 We will also offer affordable grooming.

 We're looking for a Licensed Veterinary Technician who wants more than a job - they want a purpose.
-Someone who's clinically solid, emotionally grounded, and eager to be part of a new kind of clinic built on access, empathy, and medical excellence.
+Someone who's clinically solid, emotionally grounded, and eager to be part of a new kind of veterinary center built on access, empathy, and medical excellence.
 This is a chance to be part of a purpose-built team that includes veterinarians, veterinary assistants, client service representatives, a groomer, and a social worker.

 Required Qualifications: